Shivanshvyas1729/Krish_naik_rag_notes/README.md

 ### 4. `4-messages.ipynb` – Canonical Message State & Token Usage Metadata

+"Canonical Message State" refers to a unified, standardized format used in software integration to ensure different systems can communicate seamlessly

+- Reduces Complexity
+- Looser Coupling
+- Easier Maintenance

 #### 🧠 Theory & Core Concepts
 Messages are the fundamental unit of context in LangChain.
 They represent multi-turn conversation state and carry content, roles, and provider metadata across APIs.